MileHacker Logo

 • Eating together encounters are common, reflecting local hospitality.

-• Food frequently comes with bread or rice, often served communally.
+• Food frequently is accompanied by bread or rice, often served communally.

 • Non-drinks with alcohol like Doogh and infusion are widely available.